 If personal loans and excessive bills are coming in from all directions, a debt consolidation loan could be an option.
 If you qualify, a debt consolidation would allow you to merge debts from various lenders into one lump sum.
 Depending on the company, you may also be able to negotiate a lower interest rate than perhaps what some of your current loans or cards may carry.

 The best way to prevent or overcome any debt issue is to create a budget and stick to it.

 “There are all these assumptions about wealth – that those who have money must either be trust-fund babies or working high-paid jobs,” said Marsden.
 But in fact, he notes, “Recent surveys have found that most millionaires become wealthy because they don’t live beyond their means.”

 To live within your means, set a budget you can afford.
 Here’s how.
 Add up your monthly income and assign each dollar to your bills and necessities before making a new purchase.
 If your income isn’t enough to cover your expenses, eliminate any non-fixed bills such as cable, gym memberships, and entertainment subscriptions.

-If payments are still an issue, it might be wise to research if a consolidation, refinancing, or credit counseling services – such as the ones listed above, may be right for you.
+If payments are still an issue, it might be wise to research if a consolidation, refinancing option, or debt assistance service – such as the ones listed above, may be right for you.

 Disclaimer: this is not a comprehensive list of all repayment, consolidation, and/or debt assistance options that may be available to you.
 Anytime you change or consolidate payments, additional term lengths and/or interest may be applied.
-Both DebtWave and Docupop are preferred partners of ScoreShuttle.
 Always be sure to check with your personal financial advisor to determine which options may be best for you.